philippbaumeister/ExoMDN/README.md

 ## Getting started

 To get started check out `introduction.ipynb`.
 More in-depth examples can be found in the *more_examples* directory and more will be added over time.
+This directory also contains the training routines used to train the ExoMDN models, with some example trianing data to be found in the *data* directory.

 ## Acknowledgements
 We are using the MDN layer for Keras by https://github.com/cpmpercussion/keras-mdn-layer